 Either way, it can be fun to watch these movies for the hundredth time and eventually start seeing things you never noticed before.
 The references we’ll be looking at on this list definitely fall into that category.

-While some of them have probably been noticed by hardcore fans, most of them are not the sort of thing you’re likely to pick up on the first time around.
+While some of them have probably been noticed by hardcore fans, most of them are not likely to be picked up on the first time around.

 The College Kids in Creepshow 2 are From the Same University as in Creepshow